What are intermolecular forces?

 - The attractive force which predominates at long distances

 We can see from the graph that when the molecules are close to each other the repulsive force predominates, while at greater distances the attractive force is larger.
 The resultant force is:

 - Repulsive from O to M

 - Attractive from M to B but increasing with distance

 - Attractive from B to infinity but decreasing with distance.

 There is a position where the two forces balance, shown by M on the graph.
 This is the equilibrium position for molecules in the solid.

 The potential energy is a minimum at this point.
-The separation distance between the two molecules at which the mutual potential energy is zero is called distance of closest approach.
-Any disturbance from this position would produce a force tending the return the molecule to M.The force of attraction between the molecules increases as the molecules are separated from M to B. The breaking point is at B,since beyond this point the force of attraction decreases with increasing separation.
+The separation distance between the two molecules at which the mutual potential energy is zero is called the distance of the closest approach.
+Any disturbance from this position would produce a force tending the return of the molecule to M.The force of attraction between the molecules increases as the molecules are separated from M to B. The breaking point is at B since beyond this point the force of attraction decreases with increasing separation.

-For a molecule to be completely separated from its neighbour it must gain an amount of energy F, represented by CM on the diagram.
+For a molecule to be completely separated from its neighbor it must gain an amount of energy F, represented by CM on the diagram.
 The latent heat of vaporization for the two molecules is CM when there is no residual attractive force.
 This length also represents the latent heat of vaporization for the whole material.
-In a solid the distance OM is some 2-3 ×10-10m and you can see that around this point the force between the molecules varies approximately linearly with distance.
+In a solid, the distance OM is some 2-3 ×10-10m and you can see that around this point the force between the molecules varies approximately linearly with distance.